nuhaminae/Stock-Market-Price-Prediction-with-Sentiment-Analysis/README.md

 - Exploratory Data Analysis (EDA) on both price and textual sentiment data.
 - Data preprocessing and feature engineering.
 - Machine learning and deep learning modeling.
-- Evaluation and visualization of results.
+- Evaluation and visualisation of results.

 ## Features

 - **Exploratory Data Analysis (EDA):**
-  - Visualizations and statistical explorations of historical stock price trends.
+  - Visualisations and statistical explorations of historical stock price trends.
   - Outlier detection, volatility analysis, and correlation studies.
 - **Sentiment Analysis:**
   - Extraction and scoring of sentiment from financial news and social media.